What is a tService?

-Trustless Service, aka, tService, is the service application running on the off-chain Taxa Network.
+Trustless Service, aka, tService, is a service application running on the off-chain Taxa Network.

-Similar to smart contracts on public blockchains, tService is trustless.
+Similar to smart contracts on public blockchains, a tService is trustless.
 That means a tService has the following two properties:

 - The node is guaranteed to execute the exact code.

 - The node is guaranteed to return the correct results without being tampered with.

-Taxa Nodes leverage hardware-based isolation which guarantees data and code are sealed in a protected hardware environment against outside access, which includes the hardware owner.
+Taxa nodes leverage hardware-based isolation which guarantees data and code are sealed in a protected hardware environment against outside access, which even includes the hardware owner.
 Therefore, it guarantees the integrity and confidentiality of the application.
 Users establish a secure channel to their Trusted Execution Environment (TEE) to ensure data privacy during transmission.

-Without the constraints of blockchain’s consensus mechanism, running tServices off-chain gain a significant boost in time and space resources.
+Without the constraints of an a blockchain’s consensus mechanism, running tServices off-chain gain a significant boost in time and space resources.
 TEE-powered tServices benefit from large run-time memory and the native instruction set of the processor.
-In the devnet, each request to the smart contract can carry up to 8KB of data (this size will be increased in our future versions, eventually reaching 32MB) with a maximum 30 second timeout for execution.
+In the devnet, each request to the smart contract can carry up to 8KB of data (this size will increase in future versions, eventually reaching 32MB) with a maximum 30 second timeout for execution.

-We are introducing Pyxa (Python x Taxa) - a Python interpreter stack with an integrated service framework migrated into the hardware-based TEE.
-Compared to layer-1 smart contracts, Pyxa provides Python’s rich 3rd-party libraries support to developers, enabling enhanced use cases such as mathematic modeling, cryptography and blockchain communications.
+Taxa Network comes with Pyxa (Python + Taxa) - a Python interpreter stack with an integrated service framework migrated into the hardware-based TEE.
+Compared to the limitations of layer-1 smart contracts, Pyxa provides Python’s rich 3rd-party libraries support to developers, enabling enhanced use cases such as mathematic modeling, cryptography and blockchain communications.

-Since it serves a different purpose than smart contracts, tService differs from on-chain (i.e., layer 1) smart contracts in the following ways:
+Since they serve a different purpose than smart contracts, tServices differ from on-chain (i.e., layer 1) smart contracts in the following ways:

 - tServices are interactive.
-Users communicate with a tService using a request-response based protocol without having to wait for confirmation (see "communication protocol" section in Hello World).
+Users communicate with a tService using a request-response-based protocol without having to wait for confirmation (see the "communication protocol" section in Hello World).
 This interactive behavior offers more possibilities for smart contracts when compared to non-interactive dApps solely based on layer-1 computation.

-- tServices are stateless. tServices focus on the off-chain business logic and will only communicate with blockchains to store the final states.
+- tServices are stateless. tServices focus on the off-chain business logic and only communicate with blockchains to store the final states.
 The relationship between Taxa Network and blockchains is like a backend service to a database.
-Also, tService supports temporary storage modules for application contexts (see the "session" section).
+Also, tServices support temporary storage modules for application contexts (see the "session" section).